FAQ Seattle University Tournament

 Does my child need to be there for the whole tournament?

-Being there the whole time is by far the best option.
+Being there the whole time noted below is by far the best option.

-Speakers present 3 times at different times in the schedule.
+Speakers present their speeches twice at two different times (called “rounds”) in the schedule.
+2pm to 615pm.

 If you can’t be there the whole time, please contact Jim Hanson at jim@climbthemountain.us and we can see if that will work.